elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-09-cs2107-lecture-7-secure-channel-tls-ssl-and-misc-cyrptographic-topics.md

 ## Mutual Authenticated Key exchange
-- Unilateral authentication protocol extended to a mutual authentication: Make alice sign her message in step 2 -a
+- Unilateral authentication protocol extended to a mutual authentication: **Make alice sign her message in step 2 -a**

 Requirements:
-- Mutal authentication: Alice and Bob must have a way to know public key
+- Mutual authentication: Alice and Bob must have a way to know public key
 - Unilateral authentication: Only one party needs to have a public key
 - After the protocol has completed, a set of session keys is establised using a key derivation function (KDF) like HKDF
 	- 1 key for encrypt 1 key for MAC